 Gold Coast Lawyers | Family Lawyers, Divorce Law & De Facto Relationships

-Our focus on the provision of cost effective and professional legal solutions, in combination with a legal team with a high level of negotiation experience, means that our lawyers will attempt all methods of settlement (including mediation and round table conferences if these are appropriate in your circumstances) before considering taking the matter to the Family Court or Federal Magistrates Court.
 Our family lawyers will always conduct your matter with the utmost level of professionalism, diligence and dignity, and in a calm and empathetic manner.
+With a focus on the provision of cost effective and professional legal solutions, in combination with a legal team with a high level of negotiation experience, our lawyers will attempt all methods of settlement (including mediation and round table conferences if these are appropriate in your circumstances) before considering taking the matter to the Family Court or Federal Magistrates Court.

 We pride ourselves on being a family oriented firm, and we have a strong focus on providing friendly accessible legal services, always ensuring that you are kept informed of your rights, obligations and options at each step of the process and each matter is undertaken with a view to resolving it as calmly and expeditiously as possible.
 This will ensure that the best outcome for all parties can be achieved, with minimal financial distress and hostility involved.